Tramon Williams: 2016

 On January 4, 2016, the Cleveland Browns fired head coach Mike Pettine and general manager Ray Farmer after they finished with a 3–13 record.
 Throughout training camp, Williams competed to retain the job as a starting cornerback against Jamar Taylor.
 Head coach Hue Jackson named Williams the third cornerback on the depth chart to start the regular season, behind Joe Haden and Jamar Taylor, and the first-team nickelback.
 It marked the first time he was relegated being a backup in seven seasons.

-On September 18, 2016, Williams recorded a season-high seven combined tackles during a 25–20 loss to the Baltimore Ravens in Week 2.
+On September 18, 2016, Williams recorded a season-high seven combined tackles (five solo) and recovered a fumble during a 25–20 loss to the Baltimore Ravens in Week 2.
 He was sidelined for two games (Weeks 4–5) after injuring his shoulder in Week 3.
-On October 16, 2016, he made four combined tackles, a pass deflection, and an interception during a 28–26 loss at the Tennessee Titans in Week 6.
+On October 16, 2016, he made four combined tackles (two solo), a pass deflection, and intercepted a pass thrown by Marcus Mariota during a 28–26 loss at the Tennessee Titans in Week 6.
 Williams was inactive for another two games (Weeks 11–12) due to a knee injury.
 He completed the season with 36 combined tackles (28 solo), five pass deflections, and an interception in 12 games and seven starts.
 He earned the 96th highest overall grade among qualifying cornerbacks from Pro Football Focus in 2016.

 2017

-On February 7, 2017, the Cleveland Browns released Williams.
+On February 7, 2017, the Browns released Williams.

 Arizona Cardinals

-On July 30, 2017, the Arizona Cardinals signed Williams to a one-year, $2 million contract.
+On July 30, 2017, the Arizona Cardinals signed Williams to a one–year, $2 million contract that included $750,000 guaranteed and an initial signing bonus of $500,000.

 Throughout training camp, he competed for a job as a starting cornerback against Justin Bethel and Brandon Williams.
 Head coach Bruce Arians named him the third cornerback on the depth chart to start the 2017 regular season, behind Patrick Peterson and Justin Bethel.

 Williams was inactive as a healthy scratch for three consecutive games (Weeks 3–5).
-In Week 6, he made a tackle and intercepted a pass by Ryan Fitzpatrick during a 38–33 win over the Tampa Bay Buccaneers.
-The following week, Williams earned his first start with the Cardinals after surpassing Justin Bethel on the depth chart.
-He finished the Cardinals' 33–0 loss to the Los Angeles Rams with a career-high ten solo tackles.
-On December 10, 2017, he made a season-high three pass deflections, two combined tackles, and an interception during a 12–7 win at the Tennessee Titans.
+In Week 6, Williams made one solo tackle and intercepted a pass by Ryan Fitzpatrick to wide receiver Mike Evans during a 38–33 win over the Tampa Bay Buccaneers.
+The following week, defensive coordinator James Bettcher named Williams the No. 2 starting cornerback for the rest of the season beginning in Week 7 after he surpassed Justin Bethel on the depth chart.
+He recorded a career-high ten solo tackles as the Cardinals' lost 33–0 to the Los Angeles Rams in Week 7.
+On December 10, 2017, he made a season-high three pass deflections, two solo tackles, and intercepted a pass by Marcus Mariota during a 12–7 win at the Tennessee Titans.
 He finished his only season with the Arizona Cardinals with 41 combined tackles (39 solo), 12 pass deflections, and two interceptions in 13 games and nine starts.
 Pro Football Focus gave Williams an overall grade of 88.8, which ranked ninth among all qualifying cornerbacks in 2017.